 On the other hand, consider that, of the major post-Nilsson Brünnhildes, Gwyneth Jones was a Verdi soprano of considerable distinction, and Rita Hunter’s Met repertoire included both Aïda and Norma.

 Shocking thought it may sound, I prefer Nilsson in Italian opera.
 Her voice could do full justice to Verdi and Puccini, and I think hers was an Italian opera brain.
-That’s neither good nor bad, it merely is.
+That’s neither good nor bad; it merely is.
 Nilsson wasn’t cut out to ponder the profundities of Wagner’s philosophy-in-music.
-In interviews and in her memoirs, she comes off as an emotionally forthright, businesslike and thoroughly no-bullshit woman, aware of her own worth, as well as charming and, often, very funny.
+In interviews and in her memoirs, she comes off as an emotionally forthright, businesslike, devoid of pretense, aware of her own worth, charming and, often, very funny.

 You don’t get “O patria mia”s like that.
 (A comparable performance can be heard as part of a Stockholm concert on YouTube.)